akka/akka/akka-docs/src/main/paradox/remoting.md

 It will also enable the above mentioned `enable-additional-serialization-bindings`.

-The log messages emitted by such serializer SHOULD be be treated as potential attacks which the serializer prevented, as they MAY indicate an external operator attempting to send malicious messages intending to use java serialization as attack vector.
+The log messages emitted by such serializer SHOULD be treated as potential attacks which the serializer prevented, as they MAY indicate an external operator attempting to send malicious messages intending to use java serialization as attack vector.
 The attempts are logged with the SECURITY marker.